karishmapatel27/whack-a-mole/squirt-the-clown/squirt-the-readme.md

 ## Stretch

 1. Once you click on a satasfied clown, instead of popping up an alert it should reset back to empty!
+2. Add a squirting sound effect that plays whenever you click on a clown!